mozilla/addons-server/docs/topics/development/data_management.md

   ```

   This command will load data from an existing backup directory, synchronize the storage directory and reindex elasticsearch.
-  The name is required and must match a directory in the `DATA_BACKUP_DIRNAME` directory.
+  The name is required and must match a directory in the backup directory.

 ## Hard Reset Database